- 0.1 Here is some information about both products:

 Using polishing paste for metals in the cutlery

-This product is used in different fields and can also take on different denominations, from the dermatological field with the washing machine paste, from the mechanical field (metal objects) and aesthetic with chromopulors (chrome-care), to jewelry with polishing abrasive pastes, to the bodywork.
+This product is used in different fields and can also take different names, from the dermatological field with hand-washing paste, from the mechanical field (metal objects) and aesthetic with chrome-cleaners, to jewelry with polishing abrasive pastes, to bodywork.

 It is mainly used to remove small surface imperfections that have not affected the entire thickness of any surface treatment, and is also used for polishing.

 The polishing paste for metals is a versatile product that is widely used in various sectors, including cutlery.